21bq1a4215/wellness-app/README.md

 ## Languages

-  - This project uses HTML, CSS, Javascript and Python programming languages.
+  - This project uses HTML, CSS, Javascript and Python programming languages

+## Testing

+The testing information can be found in this separate file [Testing](https://github.com/GiselleNessi/django-wellness-app/blob/73b9ad945ad1e2041f9e4d8286eba33bed6a109a/README.md)

 ## Deployment

-#### Getting Started
+### Getting Started

 The web app is created in the Gitpod environment and regularly committed to GitHub after each crucial piece of coding.